jcg1183/Datamining_Project/README.md

 ## Algorithms

-We chose to implement the K-Means, PAM, and AGNES clustering algorithms.
+We chose to implement the K-Means, PAM, and ??? clustering algorithms.

 ## Datasets